mjfrigaard/dubnation-twitter-data/README.md

 ```

 This long tail tells me that these outliers are skewing the distribution.
-I want to see what the distribution looks like without these extremely high counts of retweets
+I want to see what the distribution looks like without these extremely high counts of followers.

 ``` r
 DubNtnStrngthNmbrsLoc %>%